CharlieXojo/classPreferences/README.md

 ##
 ####deleteValue(key as string)
 Deletes a key and value pair from your preferences file.
-Keys are case insensitive but must be unique.
+Keys are case insensitive and must exist.
 If the key does not exists in the preferences file a KeyNotFoundException will be raised.
 To avoid this the HasKey method can be used prior to calling the get methods to check the existence of a key.